Simulating the Solar Corona with Multiple Solar Photospheric Magnetic Maps during the 8 April 2024 Total Solar Eclipse: Abstract

 \section{Abstract}

 The 8 April 2024 total solar eclipse (TSE) provides a unique opportunity to study the solar corona.
-This work presents our prediction of the solar corona at the time of the eclipse based on magnetohydrodynamic (MHD) modeling performed with the Alfv\'{e}n Wave Solar Model-Realtime (AWSoM-R) in the Space Weather Modeling Framework, developed at the University of Michigan.
-We performed multiple simulations made with data input in the form of synchronic magnetograms from four sources, i.e., ADAPT-GONG, Lockheed Martin ESFAM, HipFT and NSO-NRT magnetograms.
-Simulations also include a higher-resolution model and a post-eclipse model incorporating newly emerged active regions.
-Our study fundamentally focuses on the limitations imposed by the lack of global solar observations, particularly on how these limitations affect coronal simulations.
-Specifically, we examine how differences among the magnetograms and the absence of observations from the east limb, due to the Sun's rotation, impact the accuracy of the predicted coronal structures.
-We synthesized a variety of representative observables, including the white-light and extreme-ultraviolet images from each model, and compared them with observations.
-The synthesized observables show remarkable differences because of the distinct magnetic coronal topologies, which stem from the varied magnetic flux distributions and the gaps in observational coverage.
-Our findings emphasize the need for comprehensive and multi-satellite magnetic field observations to improve future solar corona predictions.
+This work presents our simulations of the solar corona at the time of the eclipse based on magnetohydrodynamic (MHD) modeling performed with the Alfv\'{e}n Wave Solar atmosphere Model (AWSoM) in the Space Weather Modeling Framework, developed at the University of Michigan.
+We performed multiple simulations based on photospheric magnetic maps from four sources, i.e., ADAPT-GONG, Lockheed Martin ESFAM-HMI, HipFT-HMI, and NSO-NRT-HMI maps.
+Our study focuses on how differences in the magnetic field maps affect the coronal magnetic field structure and coronal heating properties in the simulation.
+The synthesized observables show remarkable differences due to the distinct magnetic coronal topologies, which stem from the different local magnetic flux distributions.
+We analyze the properties of the open magnetic flux regions of the models.
+We also study the coronal heating rate in the models.
+The total volume integrated heating rate yields a difference of $20\%$ across the models.
+The results also show that the differential emission measure in the high-temperature regions is sensitive to the magnetic field maps.
+Our findings underscore the importance of comprehensive photospheric magnetic field data in improving future solar coronal models.

 \keywords{Solar eclipses (1489), Solar corona (1483), Magnetogram (2359)}